 While there are varying narratives of how Lord Ayyappa and Vavar met and whether they started off as allies or opponents, once united they become brothers.

 The mosque is built in Erumely, the gateway to Sabarimala, the shrine for Lord Ayyappa.
 There is an annual spiritual dance performed by devotees to commemorate Lord Ayyappa.
-Here devotees are barefoot, wearing black buy modafinil online from india dhotis, with flowers, coloured powder and toy bow and arrows to mark this event.
+Here devotees are barefoot, wearing black isotretinoin without prescription dhotis, with flowers, coloured powder and toy bow and arrows to mark this event.

 The procession to Sabrimala starts from Erumely where the ritual begins, heading to Kochambalam home to another small temple in the centre of Erumely.
 The procession passes Vavar Palli, the mosque built by Lord Appayya, where they pay their respects to Vavar at the mosque first before continuing uphill to the Sabarimala Temple.
 In the same spirit, some Muslims in Kerala honour Lord Ayyappa